CHICAGO (WLS) -- A 22-year-old Chicago man has been charged in connection with the shooting of a CPD officer earlier this week.

 Police and SWAT went door-to-door in a large apartment building searching for the suspect.

-Police confirmed two men are in custody in connection with the incident.
+Police confirmed Monday that two men are in custody in connection with the incident.